sritabh/StudentAid-App/README.md

 # Student-Aid App
-Check available installable file [here!](https://sobydamn.blogspot.com/2020/03/studentaid-app.html) _THis project might not be active any more.For more info contact developer!_
+Check available installable file [here!](https://sobydamn.blogspot.com/2020/03/studentaid-app.html) _This project might not be active any more.For more info contact developer!_
 # Screenshots
 ## Option Drawer
 ### For Certified User